Stover Mill

 The Stover Mill is a historic, American grist mill that is located in Erwinna, Bucks County, Pennsylvania.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

-Built with Pennsylvania fieldstone by Henry Stover in 1832, this historic structure is a 3 1/2-story, mill building with the first two floors made from native stone and the upper stories made with brick.
+Built with Pennsylvania fieldstone by Henry Stover in 1832, this historic structure is a 3 1/2-story, mill building with the first two floors made from native stone, and the upper stories made with brick.
 This mill is unusual in that it takes its power directly from the Delaware River.

-It was added to the National Register of Historic Places in 1979.

 Present day

 Currently, the mill operates as an art gallery.